hmac/hmac.github.io/posts/2019-05-19-ruby-parser-combinators.md

 ==========================

 I'm a big fan of parser combinators as a parsing technique.
 They're relatively easy to use and produce very readable parsing code.
-For the most part you end up with a parser that looks a lot like the equivalent BNF definition.

-Parser combinators are most often seen in functional languages, as they make heavy use of first class functions and monadic flow control.
-However we can emulate them in other languages, with a bit of work.
-I tried this recently with Ruby and the result was quite nice.
-What follows is a walkthrough of a Ruby parser combinator library in around 100 LOC.
+I often find that the code you write ends up looking quite similar to the grammar itself.
+If you squint, it looks like all you've done is write down the syntactic definition of the language and you magically get a program that will parse it.

+I won't give a full introduction to parser combinators here.
+If you're not familiar with them, I recommend throwing the term into Google for a tutorial.
+If you're familiar with Haskell or other ML-like languages, I highly recommend [Monadic Parser Combinators][mpc] by Graham Hutton and Erik Meijer.
+To summarise the technique: the idea is that you build your parser out of small building blocks that compose together neatly.
+If you've written parsers in the past and found yourself in a bit of a mess of regular expressions and string munging, then you might consider parser combinators as an alternative.
+In this post I'm going to walk through the creation of a simple parser combinator library in Ruby and use it to build a parser for JSON.
+The library and JSON parser will each be about 100 LOC.

-As an example of what we're aiming for, here's an example of a parser written in the combinator style in Haskell:
+As an example of what we're aiming for, here's a parser written in the combinator style in
+Haskell:

 ```haskell
 parseNumberList = brackets (sepBy comma number)